 • 35g egg whites

-• 200g double cream
+• 100g double cream

-For the shells:
+For the macaron shells:

 Add a splash of lemon juice to a very clean bowl together with the egg whites.
 Whisk for about 30-60 seconds until very frothy.
 Sprinkle in the granulated sugar, and continue to whisk until stiff, glossy peaks form (the kind where you can hold the bowl upside down over your head!).

-Then sieve in the icing sugar, cocoa powder and ground almonds together over the egg white peaks.
+Then sieve in the icing sugar, matcha and ground almonds together over the egg white peaks.
 Now, this is the part some people refer to as “macaronage” (i.e. macaron-ing).
 Use a wooden spoon or pastry scraper to knock the air out of the batter.
 Use the spoon to scoop the batter around the outer edges of the interior of the bowl and then almost scrape the batter down the middle of the bowl in a zig-zag pattern until the final consistency is similar to that of magma.
 A useful video to watch can be found here.

 A test to see if the batter is of the appropriate magma-like consistency is to take a clean plate, and dollop a spoonful in the middle.
 If the peak slowly disappears into itself, then the batter is ready.
 If it’s still visible after about 30 seconds or so, then it needs some more air knocking out!
 If the batter is too runny, then you’ve over mixed!